May 11 - December 7

 Click on the newsletter signup button (at the very bottom of this page) to get weekly information during the market season on what is fresh, new, and delicious at the Farmers Market!
-We promise to make it interesting and no more often than once a week.
-The 2017 market goes from mid-May through early December, during which time you will be getting those weekly missives.
+We promise to make it interesting and no more often than once a week, except for an occasional special communication.
+The 2018 market goes from early May through early December, during which time you will be getting those weekly missives.

 Or check out our Facebook page, our Twitter account, our Instagram feed, or our Yelp page if you want to stay in touch or have a conversation with us via other channels.
 You'll find those opportunities at the very bottom right of this page.